ibryce/jinja-breakdown/README.rst

-  -h, --help            show this help message and exit -p PORT, --port=PORT  run server on an alternate port (default is 5000) -m, --media           treat MEDIA_URL as STATIC_URL in templates -v, --version         display the version number and exit
+  -h, --help            show this help message and exit -p PORT, --port=PORT  run server on an alternate port (default is 5000) -m, --media           treat MEDIA_URL as STATIC_URL in templates -e EXPORT, --export=EXPORT
+                        render templates to static html instead of running the server. (experimental)
+  -v, --version         display the version number and exit